xitu/gold-miner/TODO/guide-to-ux-sketching.md

 At this step, I draw all the _important details_, but I do not yet draw wireframes in [Balsamiq](https://balsamiq.com/).
 After everything is done on the paper, I start drawing in Sketch.

-Digital tools provide a lot more creative freedom than paper and you can easily shift attention to minor things.
+> Digital tools provide a lot more creative freedom than paper and you can easily shift attention to minor things.
 For example, you can focus on "pixel polishing" instead of design.

+* Visual Design Draft

 This is a rarely used approach, but sometimes it can be helpful.
 Various visual solutions are considered at an early stage of the project, but it may take a long time to create digital sketches for all of them.
 That is why I draw design sketches on paper first, to consider different options and choose a visual design direction.

 * **Components/Elements Breakdown**

 I find this technique useful when I have already have a general idea and I am thinking about a particular page functionality, or of the integral parts of interface components.
 I draw different page elements, going into detail, and then draw different possible positions of the page elements.